Avert Any ID Threat

 - Creating a BionicID™ for each new user comparing it to existing ones and identifying known bad actor BionicIDs™ discovered with Revelock Hunter and block them automatically.

 - Analyzing the new user's system, device, and network data looking for clear high-risk identifiers, and scoring accordingly.

 Card Not Present (CNP) Fraud

-- Analyzing new user systems, device and network data looking for clear high-risk identifiers and score them accordingly.
+- Analyzing and verifying the user's BionicID at every interaction looking for clear high-risk identifiers and score them accordingly.

 - Automatically executing predetermined responses, such as user notification, stepped-up authentication, or session termination (auto-logoff).